mlcommons/algorithmic-efficiency/RULES.md

 </details>
 <br>

 Valid submissions must rely on new algorithmic or mathematical ideas and should not use software engineering approaches to speed up primitive operations in `PyTorch`, `JAX`, their dependencies, the operating system, or the hardware.
+We recognize that the way a method is implemented will impact its performance in the benchmark.
+It is generally acceptable to make clever, judicious, and efficient use of public APIs in `JAX` and/or `PyTorch` from within the submission function APIs.
+It is not acceptable to use these APIs to optimize the internals of primitive operations and standard dependencies in ways that could generally benefit any submission.

 <details>
 <summary>Examples:</summary>

+- Submitters are allowed to use `CUDA` streams to schedule operations, e.g., transfering data between CPU and GPU, or among GPUs, while performing other computations.
+- Submitters are not allowed to use `CUDA` streams or asynchronous operations (e.g., spawning additional threads) to perform additional computations that run during the [untimed evaluations](#evaluation-during-training).
 - Submitters are not allowed to use faster GPU kernels than other submitters by writing their own, using `TVM`, or using a different version of `cuDNN`/`cuBLAS`.
 - Submitters are not allowed to skip or reduce system or framework overhead, such as modifying `JAX` to skip internal steps like pytree flattening/unflattening.
-- Submitters are not allowed to reorder the schedule of operations, such as using `CUDA` streams to parallelize GPU kernels.
 - Submitters are not allowed to introduce new compiler optimizations, such as modifying `XLA` to perform more or less kernel fusion.
-- Submitters are not allowed to have a load-balancing algorithm to vary the amount of work performed on the CPU, GPU, OS subsystems, or compute units such as Tensor cores.
 - In general, submissions can make clever, judicious, and efficient use of public APIs in `JAX` and/or `PyTorch` but should not be trying to optimize the internals of primitive operations and standard dependencies.

 </details>